cjb/codex-blackboard/README.md

 how to install archival versions of meteor:

     $ curl https://install.meteor.com | /bin/sh

+and then something like:

+    $ cd codex-blackboard
+    $ meteor update --release 0.6.0

 You should probably watch the screencast at http://meteor.com to get a sense of the framework; you might also want to check out the examples they've